cloudflare/cloudflare-docs/products/ssl/src/content/edge-certificates/staging-environment.md

 ### Step 3 — Push certificate to production

-Asssuming there are no issues, you will want to push your custom certificate to your production environment:
+Asssuming there are no issues, you will want to push your custom (modern) certificate to your production environment:

 1. Navigate to **SSL/TLS** > **Staging Certificates**.
 1. Click a custom certificate.